U.N. nations condemn Syria; Russia, China seen isolated

 Those revisions secured the support of dozens of countries that might have opposed it otherwise, U.N. diplomats said.

-Saudi Arabia's Ambassador Abdallah al-Mouallimi said "the number of votes in favor has exceeded all of our expectations."
+Saudi Arabia's Ambassador Abdallah al-Mouallimi said "the number of votes in favour has exceeded all of our expectations."

 French Ambassador Gerard Araud, president of the Security Council this month, also welcomed the adoption of the resolution, but said it was unfortunate the council has been unable to act the way that the assembly did.